OptimaiNetwork/docs/docs/faqs.md

 </details>

 <details>
-<summary>How do I install the OptimAI Browser Extension Node?</summary>
+<summary>How do I install the OptimAI Lite Node (Browser Extension)?</summary>

 - Step 1: Visit your browser's extension store.
-- Step 2: Search for "OptimAI Node".
+- Step 2: Search for "OptimAI Lite Node".
 - Step 3: Click "Add to Browser" or "Install".
 - Step 4: Follow the prompts to complete the installation.
 - Step 5: Activate the node by clicking the OptimAI icon and logging in or creating an account.